 One thing that I noticed is that I trusted God more and I believed in God’s limitless ability when I had to – when my back was against the wall or something clearly couldn’t be done in my own stress.
 However, in those moments when I asked God but had doubt, I lacked peace because I was focused too much on my Duke and University of Michigan education and the highlights reflected on my resume.
 When I’m focusing on me, I’m squeezing God out.
 If I’m supposed to have 100% faith in God, but yet I’m reserving 15% faith in my own abilities then I’m really only trusting God for 85%.
 That’s not 100%.
 That’s when I find myself staying up later and later trying to do more and more.
 That’s when the worry creeps in.
 That’s where the lack of peace starts to come.
 That’s when I start to look to other people to validate my ideas and to tell me how awesome I am.
 However, true peace can only be found when going deeper in a relationship with Jesus.
 True knowledge of oneself can only be found in Jesus Christ, and when I start to focus on who God is and to believe in His power, and when I take the limits off of God, that’s when I find peace and when I really soar.

 This week we discussed the first 4 lessons that I learned during my period of reflection.
 I encourage you to take these lessons and then meditate on them to see where you are excelling in these areas and where you need to dig deeper and apply them.
 I wish I could describe to you how freeing it was once I learned them.
 If you are still working on them, then know that it is okay and that this is a process.
 As I mentioned in the beginning of this post, these are new lessons to me and that over the past couple of months God has been pushing me and encouraging me to dig deeper into my relationship with Him.
 My hope is that these lessons will help you to develop a deeper relationship with God.
-Stay tuned for the post next week when I will share Lessons 5 – 7 of what I learned during this time of introspection.
+Check out Part 2 where I will share Lessons 5 – 7 of what I learned during this time of introspection.

 If you want more tips and resources, then check out this FREE grocery reduction challenge to help you to cut your grocery and takeout bill so you can have more money for the things you love!
 Click here to join the challenge!